WDI-101/getting-started/README.md

 ## Step 4: Set up Slack

 * Download the Slack application (https://slack.com/downloads)
-* Use your Code Immersives email to join our Slack group (a link is on the populi dashboard)
+* Use your Code Immersives email to join our Slack group https://join.slack.com/t/slack-2w22859/shared_invite/zt-1nrv8frxf-Mibv9g0lcpCeUq0Yc0o~XA
 * Add a profile picture to your Slack account
 * Send a direct message to the instructor and TAs (a single group message)